Moeed1mdnzh/DeepEnsemble/README.md

 ```python
 base.fit({"x":X_train, "y":y_train, "batch_size":32, "epochs":10, "validation_data":(X_test, y_test)})
 ```
+After fitting the model you should see two new files named `model.h5` and `var.txt` if `save_to` in the ensembling-object is set to a path.<br />
+`model.h5` is the saved model and `var.txt` contains some important variables so don't touch them.
 #### step-4
 Connect all models into one and save it(if `save_to` is set to a path) by typing
 ```python